filrak/next/packages/commercetools/README.md

 - [x] I want to change the country.

 ### SEO / SSR
-- [x] I want to have pages pre-rendered on server-side
+- [x] I want to have pages pre-rendered on server-side.
+- [ ] I want to have pretty urls.

 ### Prismic